Deni402/Naruto-Game/README.md

 ### Game Instructions

 * The game begins with a simple landing page.
-Click on 'Play game' to start the game.
+Click on 'START FIGHT' to start the game.

 ![Landing Page]()